odissei-data/dataverse-importer/README.md

 ### Importer
 Imports JSON metadata of a dataset into a given Dataverse.
 #### Parameters
+- doi (**optional**) - e.g. doi:10.5072/FK2/1YCZOL - DOI permanently identifying the dataset, if no DOI is given Dataverse will generate a DOI for the dataset.
 - metadata - [link to example](https://guides.dataverse.org/en/latest/_downloads/4e04c8120d51efab20e480c6427f139c/dataset-create-new-all-default-fields.json)  - The metadata describing a dataset in JSON formatted for Dataverse
 - base_url - e.g. _https://portal.odissei.nl/_ - The URL of the Dataverse instance.
 - dt_alias - e.g. _dans-easy_ - Name of the specific Dataverse in the Dataverse instance to target.